PierreIsCoding/sdiy/Digital_Sample_And_Hold/README.md

 A handy dandy Attiny84 based CV module with more features than parts.
 For the SDIY enthusiast.

 ## Features
 * Digital Sample & Hold; Sample bipolar CV sources without the "droop" of a traditional analog Sample & Hold.
-Ideal for longer back melodies.
+Ideal for slower backtrack melodies.
 * Track & Hold mode; When the module is in "tracking" state the output signal is exactly similar to the input until you "hold" it.
 * Glide knob; Create glide effects on the outgoing CV signal.
 * Quantization; Turn quantization on to create stepped output voltages quantized to 1/12 volts.